slegras/EBAI2017/hands-on/hands-on.md

 ```
 This should take few minutes as we work with a small genome.
 For the human genome, we would need either more time and more resources.

+Bowtie output is a [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file.
 The SAM format correspond to large text files, that can be compressed ("zipped") into BAM format.
-The BAM format are usually sorted and indexed for fast access to the data it contains.
+The BAM files are usually sorted and indexed for fast access to the data it contains.
+The index of a given bam file is names .bam.bai or .bai file.
+Some tools require to have the index of the bam file to process it.

 4. Sort the sam file and create a bam file using samtools
 ```bash